-Year: II Semester: II Total: 6 hours /week Lecture: 4 hour/week Practical: 2 hours/week Lab: 0 hours/week
+Lecture: 4 hours/week Practical: 2 hours/week

 The course in Food Engineering is designed to provide the student with knowledge of the fundamental principles of engineering applied in the subject area of food science and industries related to food processing.
 The course covers various areas of food engineering such as various unit operations.